lee2sman/1dimensiondungeon/ROADMAP.md

   - [X] spawn a random enemy
   - [X] agitate monsters (increase their aggression)
   - [X] dissolving spell. fall through floor
+- [ ] implement monster dictionary (json) so they have preset character differences
-- [ ] monsters have specific attack ranges set when monster is spawned rather than random attack points (xp?) each time it hits.
-This will allow that 'oh no!' feeling to occur when the player sees a particularly nasty enemy rather than have fighting outcome feel more randomized.
+  - [ ] monsters have specified attack ```xp``` and ```hp``` set at spawn rather than randomly rolled each time it hits.
+This will allow that 'oh no!' feeling to occur when the player sees a particularly nasty enemy rather than have fighting outcome feel more randomized
+  - [ ] monsters have specific colors
+  - [ ] monsters could have an added script with special ability that is run each time they move (and if adjacent to player)

 ## Added
 - [X] stairs